pushtell/react-ab-test/README.md

 Experiment container component.
 Children must be of type [`Variant`](#variant-).

 * **Properties:**
-  * `name` - The name of the experiment.
+  * `name` - Name of the experiment.
     * **Required**
     * **Type:** `string`
     * **Example:** `"My Example"`
-  * `defaultValue` - The name of the default variant.
+  * `defaultValue` - Name of the default variant.
 This property is useful for server side rendering but otherwise not recommended.
     * **Optional**
     * **Type:** `string`
     * **Example:** `"A"`